 - 1. Complete an application to Solano Community College. - 2.
 Attend a Registered Nursing Information Session. - 3.
 Obtain all required transcripts.
 You must have official transcripts sent to the Office of Admissions. - 4.
-See a counselor for an evaluation of major requirements and to receive the Nursing referral form verifying completion of prerequisites. - 5.
+See a counselor for an evaluation of major requirements and to receive the Nursing referral form verifying completion of prerequisites.
+Overall GPA must be at least 2.0. - 5.
 Take referral form to the Health Occupations Division, Building 800 to receive a Nursing Application. - 6.
-Submit completed application and receive a wait list number.
+Submit completed application and receive a wait list number. - 7.
+Beginning Fall 2005, eligibility to enter the Nursing Program will be determined by a 'composite score' which is a combination of: (a) overall college GPA, (b) English GPA, (c) core Biology (Anatomy, Physiology & Microbiology) GPA, and (d) core Biology course repetitions.